Date of Degree

 Copyright 2012 Michael Alan Glassco

 Glassco, Michael Alan.
-"Contested images: the politics and poetics of appropriation." dissertation, University of Iowa, 2012.
+"Contested images: the politics and poetics of appropriation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.